withastro/astro/packages/astro-rss/README.md

 export const get = () => rss({
     title: 'Buzz’s Blog',
     description: 'A humble Astronaut’s guide to the stars',
+    // pull in the "site" from your project's astro.config
+    site: import.meta.env.SITE,
     items: import.meta.glob('./blog/**/*.md'),
   });
 ```